-Enrolment enquiries are made to Macquarie Grammar via expos, telephone, email, the website or Facebook page portals, an agent, personal visit or word of mouth.
+Enrolment enquiries are made to Macquarie Grammar via expos in person or virtual online interviews, telephone, email, the website or Facebook page portals, through an agent, personal visit or word of mouth.
 These enquiries result in the referral of pre-enrolment information on the School's website, for prospective students.